-what are trusts for?
+What are trusts for?

-It's created so that a goal can be pursued over a period of time, say, to provide for a loved one, say a spouse or a child.
+For personal (non-business) purposes, it's created so that a goal can be pursued over a period of time, say, to provide for a loved one, say a spouse or a child.
 When the spouse or child dies, or turns a responsible age (say, 30) for a child, the assets are distributed to the person.

 One feature of a trust is that the beneficiary is not considered the owner of the property.
 So, when that person dies, the assets in the trust generally not part of their 'estate.'

 Many times you are the trustee for your own trust